Seeing Through Others' Eyes: Teaching Social Awareness with Picture Books About Perspective

 - Use of strategies to avoid or negotiate negative situations or behaviour.

-Picture books about social awareness illustrate different examples of how characters deal with dilemmas in empathic ways and focus on respecting and considering the perspectives of others.
-In these picture books about social awareness, you will see characters:
+Picture books bout perspective and social awareness illustrate different examples of how characters deal with dilemmas empathically and focus on respecting and considering the views of others.

 - Showing respect for others.